Community Groups in Garstang

 Minutes of the latest Town Council meetings are also available to the community through this community website and also in the local library.

-The community, including the Town Council, Area Partnership and Chamber of Trade also regularly submits articles to the local press: the Lancashire Evening Post, Blackpool Gazette and the Garstang Courier.
+The community, including the Town Council, Chamber of Trade and community groups also regularly submits articles to the local press: the Lancashire Evening Post, Blackpool Gazette, the Garstang Courier and the Focus magazine.

 Garstang Camera Club was founded in 1959 and has a membership of 40-50 members.
 Meetings are held during the winter programme on Wednesdays at 7.30 at the Garstang Arts Centre, one of the oldest buildings in the village.
 The summer programme includes visits and walks etc. For more information visit the website via this link.www.garstang-camera-club.co.uk